Archaeology-ABM/NASSA-hub/guidelines-for-authors.md

 ```
 YYYY-SURNAME-001 (module root)
-│   CHANGELOG.md
-│   LICENSE
-|   NASSA.yml
-│   README.md
-│   references.bib
 │
 └───<IMPLEMENTATION LANGUAGE>
     └   moduleShortTitle.<LANGUAGE EXTENSION>
+  CHANGELOG.md
+  LICENSE
+  NASSA.yml
+  README.md
+  references.bib
 ```

 All module templates will already contain the minimum set of files, which should then be edited according to your module's specifications.
 Other modules already integrated to the library can be also observed as examples.

 Of course, you should add all other files related specifically to your module, typically placing then inside implementation or documentation folders.
-As an example, the following structure would correspond to a module implemented in NetLogo and Python:
+As an example, the following structure is used in Schliemann's dummy module, which is implemented in NetLogo and Python:

 ```
 1870-Schliemann-001 (module root)
-│   CHANGELOG.md
-│   LICENSE
-|   NASSA.yml
-│   README.md
-│   references.bib
 |
 └───documentation
+|   └  designDetails.md
-|   └  diagram.png
+|   └  tableOfContents.md
 │
 └───netlogo_implementation
+|   └documentation
+|   |  └   instructions.md
+|   |  └   tableOfContents.md
+|   |  └   TroyDestroy interface.png
+|   |  └   TroyDestroy_agents interface.png
 │   └   TroyDestroy.nlogo
+|   └   TroyDestroy_agents.nlogo
+|
 └───python_implementation
+    └documentation
+    |  └   tableOfContents.md
+    └   Army.py
     └   City.py
-    └   Army.py
+    └   demonstration.ipynb
     └   main.py

-    └documentation
-       └   tableOfContents.md
-           instructions.md
+  .gitignore
+  CHANGELOG.md
+  LICENSE
+  NASSA.yml
+  README.md
+  references.bib
 ```

 ### Implementation(s)

-Modules are ultimately algorithms, i.e., finite sequences of formal instructions that receive an input and generate an output.
+NASSA modules are pieces of simulation models that are ultimately algorithms, i.e., finite sequences of formal instructions that receive an input and generate an output.
 Each implementation in a NASSA module should produce the intended sequences (i.e., represent the general program specification) while keeping all steps the more explicit and intelligible as possible.

-For example, if our program specification reads:
+For example, in "1870-Schliemann-001", the program specification reads:

 >This module takes the strength of two armies, one aggressor and another defender, and calculates the level of destruction of the defenders' city.
 The destructive effect over the defenders' city is proportional to the two contending strengths and a constant rate per unit of strength of the aggressor matched by the defender.

-Then our NetLogo implementation (`TroyDestroy.nlogo`) could be structured as:
+Thus, one NetLogo implementation ("1870-Schliemann-001/netlogo_implementation/TroyDestroy.nlogo") could be:

 ```
 globals
 [
   ;;; input
   greeks-strength trojans-strength
   destruction-rate
+  init-troy-health

   ;;; output
   troy-health
 ]

 to setup